Banner

 How can the Library support research assessment?

-We know these changes can raise questions.
-MRU librarians can help you explore responsible assessment practices and connect you with discipline-relevant resources.
+MRU librarians can help you explore responsible assessment practices and connect you with tools and discipline-relevant examples.

-- Find resources on narrative CVs and qualitative indicators
+- Get guidance on narrative CVs and qualitative indicators

-- Connect with your subject librarian for tools and examples in your field
+- Learn about tools and examples tailored to your field

 How is research assessment evolving globally?